riipandi/deno-hono-experimental/README.md

 <hr/>

-> WARNING: Work in Progress!!
+> **WARNING!** This project still in development.

-Fastrue is GoTrue compatible headless authentication server.
+> Everything is experimental, breaking changes can happen and the long-term purpose of this project is not yet clear, use at your own risk!

+Headless authentication server for securing your apps, inspired by Netlify GoTrue, but built with [Deno](https://deno.land/).

-GoTrue is a JWT based API for managing users and issuing JWT tokens from Netlify.
+[GoTrue](https://github.com/netlify/gotrue) is a JWT based API for managing users and issuing JWT tokens from Netlify.

 ## Quick Start